Regional Cooking and Food in Southwest France

 AFTERNOON

-Return to Chateau -- enjoy a light lunch.
+Return to Chateau – enjoy a relaxing afternoon.

 Participants have free time to explore the village and country-side before the afternoon's cooking class.